Findomain/Findomain/README.md

     findomain [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help               Prints help information
+    -m, --monitoring-flag    Activate Findomain monitoring mode.
     -o, --output             Write to an output file.
 The name of the output file will be the target string with TXT format.
     -r, --resolved           Show/write only resolved subdomains.
     -V, --version            Prints version information

 OPTIONS:
     -f, --file <file>                              Sets the input file to use.
+        --postgres-database <postgres-database>    Postgresql database.
+        --postgres-host <postgres-host>            Postgresql host.
+        --postgres-password <postgres-password>    Postgresql password.
+        --postgres-port <postgres-port>            Postgresql port.
+        --postgres-user <postgres-user>            Postgresql username.
     -t, --target <target>                          Target host.
-    -u, --unique-output <unique-output>    Write all the results for a target or a list of targets to a specified filename.
+    -u, --unique-output <unique-output>
+            Write all the results for a target or a list of targets to a specified filename.
 ```

+For subdomains monitoring examples [Subdomains Monitoring](https://github.com/Edu4rdSHL/findomain/blob/master/README.md#subdomains-monitoring) for more information.

 You can use the tool in two ways, only discovering the domain name or discovering the domain + the IP address.

 # Examples